SoftwareAG/c8y-docs/src/render/guides/edge/installation/configuration.html.md

 Confirm to continue with the update process.

 The update process consists of multiple steps which are executed sequentially.
 After a step has been executed, its status will be shown on the console.
-In case of any failure in any of the steps, the network configuration process will halt and a failure message will be displayed on the console.
+In case of any failure in any of the steps, the process will halt and a failure message will be displayed on the console.

 #### Option 4 - Run post-upgrade

 >**Important**: This task needs to be invoked from within the VM and cannot be invoked via a remote connection.

 >**Info**: During this process, the previously used password in the source will be validated as per Cumulocity's password policy.
-In case the password is not compliant with the policy, the user will get prompted to enter the tenant password without which the post-upgrade task cannot be completed.
+In case the password is not compliant with the policy, the user will be prompted to enter the tenant password without which the post-upgrade task cannot be completed.

 Confirm to continue with the post-upgrade process.

 The post-upgrade process consists of multiple steps which are executed sequentially.
 After a step has been executed, its status will be shown on the console.
-In case of any failure in any of the steps, the network configuration process will halt and a failure message will be displayed on the console.
+In case of any failure in any of the steps, the process will halt and a failure message will be displayed on the console.

-If users have configured the network in the ‘source’ version the new configuration will be implemented in the newer version when this task is executed.
+If users have configured the network in the ‘source’ version the new configuration will be done in the upgrade version when this task is executed.

 #### Option 5 - Expand data disk size